 Oops.
 I had stepped in it again.

 He was still smiling, but something in the corner of his eyes told me how he felt about me missing his victory because of a TV deadline.
 The media.
 Again.
 And I was one of them.

 My face was as red as the stripes on the flag, but the president shook my hand again, put his left hand on my shoulder, laughed, and assured me that it was all just fine.
 I'm sure it was by the end of the night, with victory outweighing yet another petty ignominy at the hands of the media.

 I can only assume that he doesn't remember this, and can only pray that neither he -- nor Keith -- remembers my name.

 Don't breathe a word of this to anyone.

-Even from the far left, I admire some things about his administration, too.
-The Florida Keys National Marine Sanctuary that I've mentioned doing TV for?
-He signed it into law in 1990.
+I've mentioned in another COW article that I'd produced a TV show for a group of government clients that included the Florida Keys National Marine Sanctuary.
+He signed the Sanctuary into law in 1990.
 Its 2900 square nautical miles contain the nation's only barrier reef.

 One of the reefs of the Florida Keys National Marine Sanctuary.
 Photo courtesy NOAA.

-He's taller and better looking than the TV cameras showed, and they never really got a chance to convey his warmth and playfulness while he was in office.
-I'd like to think that my goofy little clip did some of that.
+He was taller and better looking than the TV cameras showed, and they never really got a chance to convey his warmth and playfulness while he was in office.
+I'd like to think that my goofy little clip, unfortunately lost to the sands of time, conveyed some of that.
 I certainly don't think this story is disrespectful in the least, and hope you don't either.
 I don't think he would.

-For an account of such goings-on by an actual professional writer on such topics, see this coverage by respected veteran reporter John Geiger.
+For an account of these goings-on by an actual professional writer on such topics, see this coverage by respected veteran reporter John Geiger.